-The City Council will resist applications to demolish buildings identified as Positive on the Townscape Appraisal map, and will ensure that any alterations or extensions to existing positive buildings are very carefully designed and detailed.
+• The City Council will resist applications to demolish buildings identified as Positive on the Townscape Appraisal map, and will ensure that any alterations or extensions to existing positive buildings are very carefully designed and detailed. been too heavily altered, and restoration is not easily achievable, they are excluded.